Tanis33/LGWI-Water-Monitor/README.md

 # LGWI Liquid Metrics
 This is the senior design project of Ben Tanis and Jacob Westra, both class of '24 graduates of Calvin University.

-This was comissioned Life Giving Water International (LGWI), to monitor well water for LGWI's water systems in Ecuador.
+This was comissioned by Life Giving Water International (LGWI), to monitor well water for LGWI's water systems in Ecuador.
 You can read more [here](https://jacobwestra.com/LGWI/).

+## Setup

+In your terminal, run 'git clone Tanis33/LGWI-Water-Monitor' OR download the repository as a .zip.

+Once you've cd'd to (LGWI-Water-Monitor -> LGWI-Client), run 'npm install'.
+If you don't have Node.js set up yet, see [this](https://nodejs.org/en/download/prebuilt-installer/current).

+Once installation is done, run 'expo start'.
+This will present you with a QR code, which you can scan via the Expo Go app for [iOS](https://apps.apple.com/us/app/expo-go/id982107779) and [Android](https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en_US&pli=1).

 ## Picking up development
 If you're reading this, chances are you're the '25 students who picked this project (or were assigned it by Kvlinden).
 Here are some notes!